SERAFIT absorbable purple (5/0) needle DS-15 70 CM box of 24 sutures - Serag & Wiessner (6O103213) - Delynov

 - Manufacturer: Serag-Wiessner GmbH & Co.
 KG.

-What are the clinical indications and intended use for this device?
+What are the clinical indications for this suture?

 What are the technical characteristics of the DS-15 needle?

-What are the contraindications for the use of the SERAFIT suture?
+What are the contraindications for the use of SERAFIT?

-How does resorption occur and what precautions should be taken?
+How does absorption occur and what are the precautions?

-Who is the manufacturer and what standards are met by this product?
+Who is the manufacturer and what standards are respected?

 State of the art